learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

   # => "Drake"
 ```

+We could just set the `artist` attribute equal to a simple string.
+However,
-The benefit here is that in setting the `artist=` method equal to a real
+by using the `artist=` method to set the attribute equal to a real instance
-instance of the `Artist` class, instead of equal to a simple string, we are
+of the `Artist` class, we are associating our song to a robust object that
-associating our song to a robust object that has its own attributes and
+has its own attributes and behaviors.
-behaviors.

 For example, in the code above, we are calling the `#name` method on the artist
-of `kiki`.
-With method chaining like this, we can do even more
+instance `kiki`.
+With method chaining like this, we can do even more with
-with our code.
+our code.

+## The "has-many" Relationship

 The inverse of the "belongs-to" relationship is the "has-many" relationship.
 If
 a song belongs to an artist, then an artist should be able to _have many_ songs.
-This makes sense in the real-world––most musical artists have authored and
+This makes sense in the real world––most musical artists have authored and
 performed many more than one song.

-Let's take a closer look.

-## The "has-many" Relationship

 How can we represent an object's "having many" of something?
 Well, having many
 of something means you own a collection of that thing.
 Ruby offers us a great